Why Reuben?

 College life is built on a rich programme of interdisciplinary activities, which will enable you to explore the intersection of your doctoral or masters research, or PGCE studies with other disciplines.
 These activities will largely be organised around our four cross-cutting themes of: Artificial Intelligence & Machine Learning, Environmental Change, Cellular Life and Ethics & Values.

-On completion of refurbishment work, the College will be situated in architecturally-renowned buildings close to both the University's central Science Area and the University Parks, and within five minutes’ walking distance of the very centre of Oxford city.
-Until that time, Reuben will continue its successful partnering with Linacre College, providing both shared and independent spaces for academic, social, sport, music, and other activities.
+The College is situated in architecturally-renowned buildings close to both the University's central Science Area and the University Parks, and within five minutes’ walking distance of the very centre of Oxford city.
+For the 2023/24 academic year Reuben will continue its successful partnering with Linacre College, providing both shared and independent spaces for social, sport, music, and other activities.

 Accommodation